GeorgeTan615/GeorgeTan615/README.md

-- 👋 Hi, I’m George Tan Juan Sheng, a 3rd-year student at Monash University Malaysia, studying Computer Science and majoring in Data Science
+- 👋 Hi, I’m George Tan Juan Sheng, a final year Computer Science student at Monash University Malaysia
 - 👀 I’m interested in Software, Web Development and I'm enthusiastic in creating stuff that is able to bring value to the public
 - 📫 Feel free to reach me at georgetan.business@gmail.com!